polarTiger/FOMO/README.md

 ## Summary

-FOMO is a crowdsourced notifer app that allows users to subsribe to any event to receive notifications.
-No more having to track your events across individual sites!
+FOMO is a crowdsourced notifier app that allows users to subscribe to any event to receive notifications.
+No more tracking your events across individual sites!
 The fear of missing out, or [FOMO](http://en.wikipedia.org/wiki/Fear_of_missing_out), describes the issue we are solving.

 ## Features